Income tool

 Should I use gross or take-home pay for budgeting?

-Take-home pay is the better number for budgeting because it reflects what actually reaches your bank account.
+Take-home pay is usually better for budgeting because it reflects the money that actually reaches your bank account.

 Does pension reduce take-home pay?

 Yes.
-Higher pension contributions usually reduce your immediate take-home pay while increasing long-term retirement savings.
+Higher pension contributions usually reduce immediate take-home pay while increasing retirement savings.

 Next step